 Working with a tutor can be a really helpful way to reinforce your understanding of course material or to become a better student overall.
 Tutors can help with reviewing class notes, clarifying concepts, suggesting study methods, brainstorming paper topics, organizing thoughts, and much more.
 So whether your goal is to pass a difficult course, to raise your grade, or to simply learn, tutoring is available for all types of learners.
 Here are several ways to access our tutors:

-- Academic Success Center (ASC): Otherwise known as the tutoring center, the ASC is located on the main floor of the Otto F. Linn library during the school year, and ADP's Centre 205 campus during the summer.
+- Academic Success Center (ASC): Otherwise known as the tutoring center, the ASC is located on the main floor of the Otto F. Linn library during the school year, and PGS's Centre 205 campus during the summer.
 Tutoring is available on a first-come-first-serve basis, but appointments can be made if you coordinate with the tutors directly.

 - Brain Food: As an extension of the ASC, Brain Food is located in the Cafeteria and offers limited tutoring during lunch hours.
 It's a relaxed alternative to the library, so feel free to bring your lunch and study with our tutors!